Maurice De Wulf

-Maurice Marie Charles Joseph De Wulf (April 6, 1867–December 23, 1947), was a Belgian Thomist philosopher, professor of philosophy at the Catholic University of Leuven, was one of the pioneers of the historiography of medieval philosophy.
-His book History of Medieval Philosophy appeared first in 1900 and was followed by many other editions and translations, one them being available today online.
+Maurice Marie Charles Joseph De Wulf (1867–1947), was a Belgian Thomist philosopher, professor of philosophy at the Catholic University of Leuven, was one of the pioneers of the historiography of medieval philosophy.
+His book History of Medieval Philosophy appeared first in 1900 and was followed by many other editions and translations.

 Life and work

 Maurice De Wulf was born at Poperinghe, Belgium on 6 April 1867.
 He studied at the Catholic University of Leuven, where he became a Doctor of Thomistic Theology.
 He taught the history of medieval philosophy, logic, and criteriology.
 He was named an honorary president of the 1911 International Congress of Philosophy.

 During the 1920s he taught at Harvard and his Philosophy and Civilization in the Middle Ages was published at Princeton in 1922.
 He was a Knight of the Order of Leopold, and a member of the Imperial and Royal Academy of Brussels, and the Administrative Council of the Royal Library of Belgium.
 De Wulf contributed articles relative to philosophy to the Catholic Encyclopedia.